breuleux/coleo/README.md

 Note:

 * With `setvars`, you *must* decorate the function with `@tooled` (this is something `auto_cli` does on your behalf).
 * `setvars` entirely bypasses the option parsing and the type annotations will not be used to wrap these values.
-In other words, if a variable is annotated `Argument & int` and you provide the value "1", it will remain a string.
+In other words, if a variable is annotated `Option & int` and you provide the value "1", it will remain a string.

 ### Using with Ptera